shailshouryya/yt-videos-list/extra/technicalSpecifications.md

   - checking to see if the result of the scraping returns results, and prompts the user to verify the name/string they provided for `channel` and the `channelType` they specified
     - if the name/string is correct, the `channelType` was likely specified incorrectly, so change it to `user` or `channel` (whichever one was not specified the first time)

-## Overview of the module structure
+## Overview of the package structure
 ### `__init__.py`

 ### `__main__.py`